What Are HIPAA Compliance Requirements? [Complete Checklist]

 • And records referencing past, present, or future payments for healthcare

-The rule states that the only scenarios where covered entities can disclose private health information involve very specific care, research, or legal situations.
-These situations are themselves incredibly narrow and subject to interpretation in a court of law.
+The HIPAA Privacy Rule states that the only scenarios where covered entities can disclose private health information involve very specific care, research, or legal situations.
+These situations are incredibly narrow and subject to interpretation in a court of law.
+As a result, it’s probably safer for every covered entity and their business associates to protect all PHI rather than focusing on nuances and exceptions.

 HIPAA Privacy Rule Checklist